Adnan18Ansari/air-traffic-Analysis/README.md

-# Impact of Covid-19 on the Aviation Industry
+# Air Traffic Analysis During Covid-19

 ## Introduction
 Aviation provides the only rapid worldwide transportation network, which makes it essential for global business.
 It generates economic growth, creates jobs, and facilitates international trade and tourism.
 The air transport industry supports a total of 65.5 million jobs globally.
 It provides 10.2 million direct jobs.